mlx-store/Stripe/README.md

-# Stripe Payment For Magento for magento
+# Stripe Payment For Magento

 Stripe Payment Gateway API is a simple, developer-friendly way to accept payments online.
 We hope the extension will give more options for you.